Reevoc/Enhancing-Protein-Structure-Analysis/README.md

 | unclassified  | MinMaxScaler  | model_3    | 0.623382751377515|
 | unclassified  | MinMaxScaler  | model_1    | 0.613884745349935|

+Also at the end of the pdf in the images section we have provided a confusion matrix to better explain the result.

 ## K-fold

 K-fold cross-validation is a widely used technique in machine learning to assess the performance and generalization ability of a model.
 It involves partitioning the dataset into k equally sized folds, where k is a pre-defined value.
 The model is then trained and evaluated k times, each time using a different fold as the validation set and the remaining folds as the training set.
 This process allows us to obtain k sets of evaluation metrics, which are then averaged to provide a more robust estimate of the model's performance.